 Where is the ISC website I’m used to?
 Gone.
 Well, hopefully we have a backup somewhere.Read post

-In the Fall of 2009, the organizations responsible for generating the root zone, ICANN, Verisign, and the US Department of Commerce, announced that they had come to a agreement on how to sign the root zone with DNSSEC (DNS Security Extensions) A website has been created by ICANN and Verisign to provide information about the change and a rollout timeline.
+In the fall of 2009, the organizations responsible for generating the root zone, ICANN, Verisign, and the US Department of Commerce, announced that they had come to a agreement on how to sign the root zone with DNSSEC (DNS Security Extensions) A website has been created by ICANN and Verisign to provide information about the change and a rollout timeline.

-First, a signed root zone aka “DURZ” (Deliberately Unvalidatable Root Zone) – which cannot be used for validation purposes – will be deployed across all of the root servers in a phased rollout from Jan-May 2010.
+First, a signed root zone aka “DURZ” (Deliberately Unvalidatable Root Zone) - which cannot be used for validation purposes - will be deployed across all of the root servers in a phased rollout from January-May 2010.
 If all goes well, the fully validated root zone will be put into production on the 1st of July, 2010.

 As one of the twelve Root Server Operators, ISC has created this blog post to answer some common questions regarding a signed root zone and what the community can do to prepare for the change.
 In addition, ISC will be describing what we are doing to prepare F.ROOT-SERVERS.NET to handle a signed root.

 DNSSEC has been developed by the Internet Engineering Task Force (IETF) so that a digital signature (RRSIG) can be applied to DNS Resource Record Set (RRSet) so that a client can verify that these records are authentic.
 Since DNS is a hierarchal naming system, a signed root zone means that a DNSSEC-aware client can look up a domain in say the .ORG namespace (which is one of many TLDs that have already signed their zones with DNSSEC) and can follow a completely signed (and verified) delegation path.

 The big change is that DNS responses from the root servers for ‘.’ will become larger, as they will contain the answer in the form of a RRset and its signature (RRSIG).